On PFH and HF spectral invariants: Morphisms on QHF

-Using the relative adjunction formula, we have the following result. \begin{theorem} (Theorem 4.5.13 of \cite{VPK}) Let $u$ be a $J$-holomorphic HF curve.
-Then the ECH index and the Fredholm index satisfy the following relation:
+The following theorem summarizes all the properties of the ECH index that we need. \begin{theorem} We have the following statements for the ECH index: \begin{itemize} \item Let $u $ be an irreducible $J$-holomorphic HF curve.
+Then the ECH index and the Fredholm index satisfy the following properties: